teaminkling/ngn-squid/docs/transpiler.md

    active character and mood are set to nothing.
 10. The `!` prefix has some modes:
     1. `!{` prefix indicates an action is to be taken.
 Whatever is inside the brackets is simply added as an action.
-        The action parsed is added to the metainformation.
+       The action parsed is added to the meta-information.
     2. `![` prefix indicates that a variable is about to be assigned.
 The format is `! [type] name : with : categories = value or expression`.
-The variable is added to the variables metainformation for this file.
+The variable is added to the variables meta-information for this file.
-11. The `*[` prefix works in exactly the same way as the variable assignment except it is ephemeral; the variable is not added to the global metainformation list.
+11. The `*[` prefix works in exactly the same way as the variable assignment except it is ephemeral; the variable is not added to the global meta-information list.
 12. Anything that is a valid expression syntax (reminder: `?{...}`) is expected to be:
     1. Run an action and return its value.
     2. Fetch the value of a variable.